 Emily Oaks Nature Center Earth Day Celebration

-Although just a compact 13 acres, it’s filled with adventure areas and a wealth of wildlife.
+Although just a compact 13 acres, Emily Oaks is filled with adventure areas and a wealth of wildlife.
 There are two main trails: a ¼-mile paved trail that loops through the woodland (perfect for strollers) and a ¼-mile wood chip trail around the pond.

 Held Sun., Apr.
-23, noon-4 p.m.
+22, noon-4 p.m.

-650 Brummel St.
+650 Brummel St., Skokie

 847-674-1500, ext.
 2500